locationtech/geomesa/docs/user/lambda/usage.rst

 ``lambda.kafka.consumer.options``      String  Java-properties-formatted string that is passed directly to the Kafka consumer.
                                                See `Consumer Configs <https://kafka.apache.org/documentation.html#consumerconfigs>`_
 ``lambda.expiry *``                    String  A duration for how long features are kept in memory before being persisted (e.g. ``10 minutes``).
-                                               Using ``Inf`` will cause the data store to not participate in persisting expired entries
+``lambda.persist``                     Boolean Whether this instance should participate in persisting expired features to Accumulo
-``lambda.persist``                     Boolean Whether expired features should be persisted to Accumulo or just discarded ``geomesa.security.auths``             String  Comma-delimited superset of authorizations that will be used for queries via Accumulo
+``lambda.persist.batch.size``          Integer Maximum number of features to persist in one run ``geomesa.security.auths``             String  Comma-delimited superset of authorizations that will be used for queries via Accumulo
 ``geomesa.security.force-empty-auths`` Boolean Forces authorizations to be empty ``geomesa.security.auth-provider``     String  Class name for an ``AuthorizationsProvider`` implementation